14 follow-up email templates and examples that get responses

 I hope all is well.

-We chatted [PERIOD OF TIME] ago about [MY COMPANY] and [VALUE PROPOSITION].
+We chatted [PERIOD OF TIME] ago about [YOUR COMPANY] and [VALUE PROPOSITION].
 At the time, you mentioned that it was not the right time and asked me to connect with you in [DATE/TIME PERIOD, etc.].

 We now have some exciting new features that we’ve added to our solution, and I can’t wait to show them to you.